Electrical inspection burning smell

 Electrical

-The answer to 'electrical inspection burning smell' is that a burning odor during an electrical inspection is typically a sign of a serious electrical issue that requires immediate attention.
-This could be caused by overheated wiring, a malfunctioning electrical component, or a potential fire hazard.
-It's important to take this warning sign seriously and address the problem right away to prevent further damage or risk of fire.
+The answer to 'electrical inspection burning smell' is that a burning smell during an electrical inspection can indicate a serious electrical issue that requires immediate attention.
+This could be caused by a problem with the wiring, an overloaded circuit, or a malfunctioning electrical component.
+It's important to address this issue promptly to prevent the risk of fire or further damage.

 Frequently Asked Questions